google/ExoPlayer/media-items.md

 {: .language-java}

-Internally, `DefaultMediaSourceFactory` will use a `MergingMediaSource` to combiend the content media source with a `SingleSampleMediaSource` for each subtitle.
+Internally, `DefaultMediaSourceFactory` will use a `MergingMediaSource` to combine the content media source with a `SingleSampleMediaSource` for each subtitle track.

 ## Clipping a media stream ##